aledenro/weather-api/README.md

 # weather-api
-Wheather API based on python
+Weather API based on python and flask.
+Current data is the small version, you could contact me if you are interested in the full version.